Hydrotherapy for Athletes

-Some of the circumstances that athletes need to avoid hydrotherapy include when they have experienced injuries that are still inflamed.
+Some of the circumstances that which athletes need to avoid hydrotherapy include when they have experienced injuries that are still inflamed.
 If an area is hot or red, then it is not suitable to use hydrotherapy.
 All swelling must be under control before an athlete can make use of a hydrotherapy pool to complete their recovery journey.

-Other conditions that preclude athletes from using hydrotherapy include hypertension, any heart condition, or if they are running a fever as the heat of the pool can cause a negative effect within the body and put them at risk of more complicated illnesses and injuries.
+Other conditions that preclude athletes from using hydrotherapy include hypertension, any heart condition, or if they are running a fever as the heat of the pool can cause a negative effect on the body and put them at risk of more complicated illnesses and injuries.

 If an athlete normally uses hydrotherapy as part of a recovery plan, then this must be suspended if any of the conditions mentioned above are present.
 As with any injury, a doctor and physio should be consulted to ensure that athletes do not get into a hydrotherapy pool before they are well enough.

-Hydrotherapy can be a powerful tool when used consistently and for the right conditions.
+Hydrotherapy can be a powerful tool when used consistently and in the right conditions.
 It aids in recovery from injury, can help with conditioning, and provide a different way of exercising so that muscles are continually being challenged to improve wherever possible.